NixOS/nix/doc/manual/source/release-notes/rl-2.35.md

 - Fixed build failures on systems with the `unprivileged_userns_clone=0` kernel option [#15131](https://github.com/NixOS/nix/pull/15131).

+- Fixed a race wherein the garbage collector could delete paths being used by a build [#15992](https://github.com/NixOS/nix/pull/15992).

 ## Contributors

 This release was made possible by the following 58 contributors: